 Duration: 3 to 5 repetitions (half a minute)

 Place one hand under the patient’s occipital ridge and place the 4th and 5th fingers of the other hand (brought together) under the chin.
-Be sure that your hand does not apply uncomfortable pressure on the trachea.
+Ensure that your hand does not apply pressure to the trachea.

-Ask the patient to quickly inhale and exhale slowly through the mouth.
+Ask the patient to inhale and exhale slowly through the mouth quickly.
 As soon as exhalation begins, start to slowly pull the head EQUALLY with both hands toward yourself (using your hold of the occipital ridge and the chin).

 Observe the patient’s facial expressions.
 He or she should inform you about any uncomfortable sensations during the stretch.
 Decrease the intensity of the pull if the patient is uncomfortable.
 The white arrows in the video indicate the direction of this passive stretch.